anjalisilva/mixMPLNFA/README.md

 ## Overview

-To list all functions available in the package (under construction):
+To list all functions available in the package:

 ``` r
 ls("package:mixMPLNFA")